What is the PingOne for Customers Management API?

-User interface branding elements are defined in the branding service.
-This service contains configuration properties for elements of the PingOne interface that can be branded.
+Branding can be configured for elements of the PingOne interface.
 All end user interfaces are branded according to the theme defined in the associated branding resource.
-The images service provides the interface to upload custom branding image files to the content delivery network (CDN) and manage the lifecycle of those images.
+Image resources can be configured to upload custom branding image files to the content delivery network (CDN) and manage the lifecycle of those images.

-These resources represent the password policies that can be applied to users within an environment.
+These resources represent the password management actions and password policies that can be applied to users within an environment.

 Roles, entitlements, and permissions